val7304/flashcards/readme.md

 **Flashcards** is a Java Spring Boot application designed to manage flashcards and their categories.
 It serves as a learning and demonstration project to practice **DevOps**, **clean code**, and **automation** concepts.

-The `staging` branch provides a safe environment close to production for integration, functional and API testing.

 ### Features

 - CRUD for categories and flashcards